wjgroup/jojo/speeches/everyone-should-have-a-pet.md

-# Should everyone have a pet or not
+# Everyone should have a pet

 My answer is: both